Nathan Byrne: Wolverhampton Wanderers

 On 1 September 2015 Byrne joined Championship club Wolverhampton Wanderers, signing a three-year contract (with the option of a fourth year) for an undisclosed fee.
 He made his club debut on 19 September 2015 as a substitute in a goalless draw against Brighton, with his first start coming later that month in a 3–0 win at Fulham.
 Byrne scored his first goal for the club on 17 December, a late consolation in a 2–3 home loss to Leeds United.
 His second and final goal for the club also came at Molineux, when he opened the scoring in a 2–1 win over Bristol City on 8 March 2016.
 What was to be his final appearance for the club came as a late substitute in a 1–1 draw at eventual champions Burnley on 19 March, where his last-minute corner was headed in by Danny Batth.
+He made 24 appearances in total for the club.

 Wigan Athletic

 On 31 August 2016, almost a year after joining Wolves and having not featured under new coach Walter Zenga, Byrne departed to join newly promoted Championship side Wigan Athletic for an undisclosed fee in a three-year deal.

-On 9 January 2017 it was announced that Byrne had joined League 1 side Charlton Athletic on loan for the remainder of the season.
+On 9 January 2017 it was announced that Byrne had joined League One side Charlton Athletic on loan for the remainder of the season.
 He scored his first goal for the club in a 2–1 win over Bolton Wanderers on 28 January 2017.

+In January 2019, Byrne agreed a new contract with Wigan, which was valid to summer 2021.

-In April 2019 Byrne was subjected to racist tweets.
+In April 2019 Byrne was subjected to racist tweets, with the police arresting a man from Sheffield as a result.

 Derby County

-On 10 September 2020 he became a new Derby County player.
+On 10 September 2020 Byrne joined Championship club Derby County, signing a two-year contract until the summer of 2022 for an undisclosed fee.
+A further one-year contract extension clause was triggered at the end of the 2021-22 season.

+In July 2022, Byrne cancelled his contract with Derby County without the club’s consent following the club’s exit from administration.
+This was permitted under UK employment law relating to the Transfer of Undertakings (Protection of Employment) Regulations (TUPE), which apply when employees transfer to a new employer.